-Is the language clear and appropriate?
-Are there any potential unintended consequences of the current wording?

-FROM DRAFT REVISED PROFESSIONAL CAPABILITES FOR MRP's DOC: Domain 1, part 8 page 11.

-Wording is non-specific and generic, without clarifying measurable details, for example "Safely and effectively deliver medicine to patients/clients in accordance wit procedures

-This template and the related questions posed are highly confusing in the wording used.
+clear and appropriate?
+Are there any potential unintended of the current wording?
+REVISED PROFESSIONAL CAPABILITES FOR omain 1, part 8 page 11.
+Wording is non-specific and generic, without clarifying measurable details, for example "Safely and effectively deliver medicine to patients/clients in accordance with procedures This template and the related questions posed are highly confusing in the wording used.
 Questions posed are not clear or concise, making it difficult to address concerns in the relevant areas.

-- 6. Are there jurisdiction-specific impacts for practitioners, or governments or other stakeholders that the National Board should be aware of, if these capabilities are adopted? - Public consultation doc (Page 9): 4.
-The Current Professional Capabilities include some duplication- dot point 5: - "The revised professional capabilities clarify threshold requirements for MRI and U/S which are based on the requirements for MRI Technologists & sonographers in New Zealand respectively" - Why are we basing capabilities on New Zealand requirements, when we have our own professional bodies including ASMIRT and ASAR, who review, revise and redraft as required with adequate consultation? - 7.
+Domain 1-4:c There are limits to the ability to adapt the examination / treatment.
+This is particularly concerning when read with 1-4(a) & (b) as this requires the MRP to determine the appropriate imaging / treatment.
+A statement should be added to this either stating that examinations are adapted in line with established protocols or evidence based practice and / or the MRPs scope of practice expla ires the MRP to "obtain informed consent" whereas the Legal responsibilities inatory note requires the MRP to "confirm informed consent" these isistencies in the wording within the document could lead to confusion. (see nent also under point 2 feedback) 6.
+Are there jurisdiction-specific impacts for practitioners, or governments or other stakeholders that the National Board should be aware of, if these capabilities are adopted? ic consultation doc (Page 9): 4.
+The Current Professional Capabilities de some duplication- dot point 5: "The revised professional capabilities clarify threshold requirements for MRI and U/S which are based on the requirements for MRI Technologists &amp; sonographers in New Zealand respectively" - Why are we basing capabilities on New Zealand requirements, when we have our own professional bodies including ASMIRT and ASAR, who review, revise and redraft as required with adequate consultation?
+0 7.
 Are there implementation issues the National Board should be aware of?